bardiya13/MSAD/README.md

 ## Dataset Preparation

 If you would like to access the original dataset in video format, please submit a request through our online application form [here](https://forms.microsoft.com/pages/responsepage.aspx?id=XHJ941yrJEaa5fBTPkhkN0_bcDHlPvFAiLdm3BQe86NURVI5RlRWODhYWVZYSzNCSlBROThBTEQzOC4u&route=shorturl).

-We also offer extracted features (I3D and Video-Swin Transformer) available for all researchers.
+We use this [I3D_Feature_Extraction_resnet](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet) repo for extracting I3D features.
+We also offer extracted features (I3D and Video-Swin Transformer) available for all researchers. [(Feature_Download Link)](https://drive.google.com/drive/folders/1mxFGCcAuEecN0c7MHD12wD4pO2Ej5kLe)
-[Feature_download](https://anu365.sharepoint.com/:f:/s/msad-dataset/ElG2Uers-Y5GilV-JDHPc6UBaOcGK_vLk3VPzCIN8Oe4KA?e=cHddTR) (Next expiry date: 29 Nov 2024, due to institutional limitations)

 **Note that the Dataset is to be used solely for academic and research purposes.
 Commercial use, reproduction, distribution, or sale of the Dataset or any derivative works is strictly prohibited.**